Inventory Management

 Create forecasts manually or generate them from historical sales data with growth adjustments.

-Manual / CSV Import
+Manual / CSV import

 Create blank forecasts and add lines manually, or import via CSV with product and quantity columns.
+Best for specific plans, promotional inventory, and new product launches.

-Generated from Sales
+Generated from sales

 Use historical sales velocity over a time period.
 Apply a growth rate percentage to project forward.
+Best for ongoing replenishment and seasonal prep.

-Forecast Workflow
+Forecast workflow.

-Create Forecast
+Create forecast

 Set warehouse, date range, and choose manual or sales-based generation.

-Configure Parameters
+Configure parameters

 For sales-based: select history period, growth rate, and optional category filter.